JonahU/smart-lightbulb-project/README.md

 ## Overview - Smart light bulb library

 This library provides functionality to interface with LIFX color smart light bulbs.
 The core of the library is the LightBulb class which can be found in the lib folder.
 This class extends the functionality of the Light class from [lifxlan](https://github.com/mclarkk/lifxlan).
-This library can be run directly with the provided lightweight web interface or imported within your own program.
+This library can be run directly with the provided lightweight web interface or imported for use within your own program.
 Some of the code in this library has been designed to work independently without a LIFX bulb (see 'other utils' below for more details).

 ### Getting started